About Write to Register

-Write to Register (formerly known as Directed Self-Placement) is not a test!
+Write to Register is not a test!
 It is an online application in which you complete a reading, write an essay, and answer a series of questions in order to help you reflect on yourself as a reader and writer.
 The application will give you a recommendation for which First Year Composition (FYC) class might suit you, but ultimately it is your decision to select your FYC class at the end of the application.

 Write to Register is an online application.
 All students log in, and at the conclusion of Write to Register, select the First Year Composition (English) course you will take your first semester or year at SF State.